Current Research

 • Exploring The Impact of Technology to Address Workflow, Training, and Equity Issues Faced by Home Health Aides Caring for Adults with Heart Failure

-Madeline Sterling, MD, MPH, is a principal investigator at CCHEq.
+Madeline Sterling, MD, MPH, a principal investigator at CCHEq

-Nicola Dell, PhD, is a principal investigator at CCHEq.
+Nicola Dell, PhD, a principal investigator at CCHEq

 Madeline Sterling, MD, MPH